hassancodes/diary/readme.md

 # Random:
 - Losing control while taking back control.
 LOL
-- Can't do tech dectox, while tech is my oxygen as an engineer,
+- Can't do tech dectox, while tech is my oxygen as an engineer.